 Population concern and family size are sensitive and sometimes controversial issues.
 Population Matters is driven by our vision and values and a desire to create a sustainable future for all: on this page, we’ll try to address concerns people might have about Population Matters, what we believe, what we want and what we do.

 Population Matters opposes coercion

 While Population Matters expresses concerns regarding human population numbers and lobbies actively to reduce their growth, we are wholly opposed to punitive population control, forced sterilisation or abortions or any other activity which violates human rights.
 The right to have children, or to have none, is a human right.
-Population Matters aims to enable women and men to access family planning to enable this right.
+Population Matters aims to enable women and men to access family planning and have the choice to do that.

 Women’s empowerment is central to our goals

 Population Matters advocates actively for women’s empowerment.
 We believe that all women should have the right to determine whether or not they want to have children, along with all other human rights.
 This includes the right to access and use contraception without discrimination or control.
 Women and girls deserve equal access to education, full political rights, the ability and freedom to gain employment and to have every right and opportunity men do.
 We also know that where they have those, fertility almost always falls.